-Instant yeast may also be marketed and sold as rapid- or quick-rise yeast.
-This yeast has also been milled into smaller particles so it doesn’t need to be dissolved into water.
+Instant may also be marketed and sold as rapid- or quick-rise .
+This has also been milled into smaller particles so it doesn’t need to be dissolved into water.
 In addition, enzymes and other additives are included to make the dough rise faster.
 With this yeast, you can skip the first rise of the dough and shape the loaves right after kneading.
 Like the name implies, this type of yeast is great for quick baking projects and cuts out the added time it takes for multiple rises.

 How Do You Substitute Instant for Active Dry

-Active dry yeast and instant yeast can generally be used interchangeably one for one (although active dry yeast may be slower to rise).
+Active dry and instant yeast can generally be used interchangeably one for one (although active dry yeast may be slower to rise).
 So if a recipe calls for instant yeast and you use active dry yeast instead, you may want to consider adding an extra 10 to 15 minutes for the rise time.
 If a recipe calls for active dry and instant is used, reduce the rise time by 10 to 15 minutes.
 Other than that the recipe can stay exactly the same and there is no need to make any changes.

-Always make sure your yeast is fresh and active.
+Always make sure its fresh and active.